Lexington Winter Invitational

 From Seth Gannon's paradigm:

 "Ironically, many of the arguments that promise a simpler route to victory — theory, T — pay lip service to “specific, substantive clash” and ask me to disqualify the other team for avoiding it.
-Yet when you go for theory or T, you have canceled this opportunity for an interesting substantive debate and are asking me to validate your decision.
+Yet when you go for theory or T, you have cancelled this opportunity for an interesting substantive debate and are asking me to validate your decision.
 That carries a burden of proof unlike debating the merits.
 As Justice Jackson might put it, this is when my authority to intervene against you is at its maximum."

 Reasonability = yes